Horizon Line in Painting Mistakes

 Paintings with the eye level at the correct height look better and sell better.

-Every time you look at something in the real world there is a level of sight that can be called the horizon line EYE LEVEL and it doesn’t matter if you are sitting, laying down or standing on your head the eye level is the level-plain at the height of your eye ball.
+Every time you look at something in the real world there is a level of sight that can be called the EYE LEVEL and it doesn’t matter if you are sitting, laying down or standing on your head the eye level is the level-plain at the height of your eye ball.

 The horizon has nothing to do with the horizon line, but in flat desert and ocean scenes the horizon and eye level are often the same.

 With still water scenes it is easier to find the view point, or eye level because water establishes a flat and level area and the viewing height that a scene is being painted from can be estimated by imagining the eye height on the opposite bank.

 Anything coming towards you, a building or a footpath or a bird or a cat is either above the eye level or below the eye level or it might be on the horizon line.

 It doesn’t matter if you are peering up or down the eye level remains the same, it is flat like still water.

 If you move your body up and down then your eye level moves up and down.

 Why is a high horizon line not good in most landscape paintings?

 In a normal situation a person views scenery with their feet on the ground and they look straight forward.
 That gives about two thirds of the view as sky area, above the horizon line.

 If the horizon line is lifted well up the canvas then this often looks like the scene was viewed from off the ground ( a birds eye view ).
 In some paintings it might look like the landscape in front rises up to meet the horizon line as looking into a valley.